TISUnion/PrimeBackup/docs/config.md

 - File size
 - File mode bits
 - File owner's UID and GID
-- File modification time (precision: microseconds)
+- File modification time (precision: nanoseconds)

 If you want the maximum possible backup creation speed, you can try enabling this option.
 However, this also introduces the potential risk of incomplete backups